UPDATE: This post has been updated with 2019 Knott’s Scary Farm information.

 Every year I try to get my friends to go to Scary Farm, and every year several friends say they don’t want to go because they are afraid of punching someone or having a panic attack of sorts.
 I suggest psyching yourself up for the event in a way that will make it seem less intense by reminding yourself of these things:

 -Everything you are about to experience is fake.
 The monsters are hired actors to scare you.
 It’s like a play.
-You aren’t afraid of the murder in a play actually murdering you.
+You aren’t afraid of the murderer in a play actually murdering you.

 -The monsters are not allowed to touch you.

 -You and everyone else walked through a metal detector to enter the park.
 It is a paid, ticketed event, therefore the chances of something actually harmful happening to you are slim to none.

 -Maze monsters are not allowed to follow you out of their maze.
 However some monsters do step outside of the exit into the immediate area, about three feet or so, but they are not allowed to go beyond that.

 -Scare Zone monsters are not allowed to follow you outside of their Scare Zone.
 They are not allowed to follow you into stores or restaurants.
 So if you need a break, pop into a store.